Maharashtra elections: Average assets of re-contesting MLAs increased by 73 per cent

 In the year the average assets of these candidates was Rs 12.09 crore says a report by the Association for Democratic Reforms.

-The average assets growth for these 192 re- contesting MLAs, between the Maharashtra Assembly Elections of 2014 and 2019 is Rs 8.86 Crores.
-Average percentage growth in assets for these 192 re-contesting MLAs is 73%.
+The average assets growth for these 192 re-contesting MLAs, between the Maharashtra Assembly Elections of 2014 and 2019 is Rs 8.86 Crores.
+Average percentage growth in assets for these 192 re-contesting MLAs is 73 per cent.